 Attendance is taken daily and accrues three points per class attendance.
 A total of 100 points is possible.
+Final Examination is required for all students.

 Special Requirements: Safety Policy.
 Students should adhere to safety standards established in the SPC Student Handbook.
 Electrical energy can be potentially lethal.
 Students will adhere to the safety policies set forth by the instructor to avoid any electrical contact.
 Further, chemical hazards and appropriate MSDS safety practices will be covered by the instructor during the first class session if potential for exposure exists.